Logline & Synopsis

 In Act 3, the viewer’s perspective on the Map zooms up to a stratospheric altitude to see a global tally of over 60 million military and civilian deaths, punctuating the staggering scale of World War II losses.
 Then, in stark contrast, a final layer overwrites the Map, beginning with 100th and 442nd monument location icons, then regional areas positively affected by the legacy stories from Act 2, all of which transform the Map into a rainbow of positivity rising from the ashes of war.

-The final scene is a celebratory outdoor gathering around a vineyard table in Aulla, Italy, near the site of the last battle at which locals from along the tour – Italians, French, Germans and Americans – share food, wine and song.
+The final scene is a celebratory outdoor gathering in the town of San Terenzo Monte, where US Senator Daniel K. Inouye lost an arm in battle and where the town is dedicating their townsquare, “Daniel K. Inouye Piazza” at a commeonrative event with Italians, French, Germans and Americans sharing food, wine and song.
 The scene makes the concepts of forgiving, Aloha, love and ohana (family) visible.
-The 100TH is more than just a tale of war.
-It is a call to honor the heroism of 100th and 442nd veterans, appreciate the 80+ years of positive legacy they’ve built, celebrate the global ohana (family) they helped create, and inspire viewers to carry forward a mission of building a global paradise for all.
+The 100TH is more than just a tale of war — itʻs a testament to soldiers who raised the bars on heroism and valor through applying the Spirit of Aloha, both during the War and for 80 years after.
+Itʻs a call to appreciate the 80+ years of positive legacy they’ve built, celebrate the global ohana (family) they helped create, and inspire viewers to carry forward a mission of building a global paradise for all.

 End Credits include an In Memory section to honor deceased interviewees, behind-the-scenes in-the-making clips and bloopers, and Hawaiʻi gifts given to locations visited to commemorate peace, hope, connection and the Spirit of Aloha.